 -- Christina Buxton

 First, I would say that I do not think size determines if a horse will be successful at barrel racing.
-I have ridden horses that are over 16 hands tall including one of my current mounts, MP Quick Money, who is 16.1 hands.
-I have ridden little horses like Easy Dash Oak, aka “Round Pen,” that stands barely 15 hands tall.
-In fact, I have a horse right now, Traffic Guy, that is smaller than Round Pen.
+I have ridden horses that are over 16 hands tall as well as little horses like Easy Dash Oak, aka “Round Pen,” that stands barely 15 hands tall.

 I have enjoyed riding horses of various sizes.
 For me, I think it depends on the athleticism of the individual, as opposed to the size.
 As long as a horse can handle their body, they can be competitive.
 In your horse’s case, it may be that he is going through a growth phase that I like to call the “gangly teenage” period.
 At 4, he may not know how to handle his body yet and it may just take a little time for him to figure out how to place his feet and handle his size.
 I certainly wouldn’t give up on him yet.

 I think you could help your horse by doing some exercises away from the barrel pattern.
 I work my young horses on the poles, and I ride them out in the pasture to teach them to handle themselves.
 The pole bending pattern, in particular, requires a horse to use various body parts.
 They have to switch leads, turn the end poles, side pass and keep forward motion through the entire pattern.
 Working through the poles is great exercise for horses and you can teach them many things without allowing them to become bored.
 You can ask for many of these same maneuvers when riding out in the pasture.
 In the beginning, some horses feel lost, as if they are trying to figure out where to put their feet, but in time you should feel them learning how to better handle their body.